qradiolink/qradiolink/docs/README_MMDVM_operation.md

 by connecting to mmdvm-sdr, a fork of MMDVM which runs on Linux operating systems.
 QRadioLink can work either as a normal single channel transceiver or as a multi-channel / multi-carrier transceiver.
-So far only DMR and System Fusion have been tested and confirmed to work, while support for M17 would require an update of the MMDVMHost and MMDVM code to add the latest features in upstream (WIP).
-System Fusion may not work properly yet in multi-carrier mode.
+So far only DMR and System Fusion have been tested and confirmed to work, but D-Star and M17 should work as well (using the latest changes from MMDVM master).
+System Fusion may have slightly higer BER and may require careful tuning.
 Multi-carrier and single carrier DMR is only supported with LimeSDR devices so far due to the need for timestamps.
+The other modes can theoretically work with any duplex SDR.
 If you are interested in support for other devices like Ettus USRP or BladeRF please create a pull request.